 - Punch dough down and turn out onto a lightly floured counter-top.
 Knead dough a few times to work out the gas bubbles formed by the yeast.

-- Divide dough into six equals portions.
+- Divide dough into six equal portions.
 Gather each portion into a ball, cover with a damp kitchen towel, and allow to rest for 7-10 minutes.

-- Place the dough onto either a parchment-lined cookie sheet or an oiled cookie sheet, if you don’t have parchment paper.
-(Two half-sheet cake pans will also work well.)
+Place the dough onto either a parchment-lined cookie sheet or an oiled cookie sheet, if you don’t have parchment paper.
 You will only be able to fit two bagels side by side on each cookie sheet with the long portion of the oval running lengthwise in the pan.
-(The bagels should be nearly as long as the pan.
+The bagels should be nearly as long as the pan.
 There should be several inches at the widest part between the two sides of each oval.
 Be sure to leave space between the ovals because they will need room to rise.

-- Brush each bagel with the egg wash, then sprinkle with sesame seeds.
+To make an egg wash, in a small bowl or a cup, whisk together the egg and the 2 teaspoons water.
+Brush each bagel with the egg wash, then sprinkle with sesame seeds (or za’atar).
 Cover with plastic wrap and set in a warm place to rise until approximately double in size.